olliw42/mLRS-docu/docs/FLASHING.md

 > Flashing for a specific device is described in more depth on the hardware specific pages, please check those out for step by step instructions.

 > [!IMPORTANT]
-> Firmware with version numbers which end in a odd number (like v1.3.05) are developper versions (dev versions in slang).
+> Firmware with version numbers which end in a odd number (like v1.3.05) are developer versions (dev versions in slang).
 You should ***not*** use them unless you understand clearly what this implies.
 Firmware versions which end in an even number are safe to use (like v1.3.00 or v1.3.04).

 ## mLRS Web Flasher